BHFock/git-cl/docs/design-notes.md

 ##### [# BRANCH WORKFLOW UTILITIES](https://github.com/BHFock/git-cl/blob/0.3.4/git-cl#L2048)

 Utility functions only used by the [cl_branch](https://github.com/BHFock/git-cl/blob/29f16c54698048a6dbaf42d2e878654cc91a6ba6/git-cl#L2809) function are grouped in this section.
-In parts these are quite small functionsm, intended to make `cl_branch` more readbale with a complexity which is seen by [pylint](https://www.pylint.org/) as recommended.
+In parts these are quite small functions, intended to make `cl_branch` more readable with a complexity which is seen by [pylint](https://www.pylint.org/) as recommended.
 These functions include:

 - [clutil_validate_branch_preconditions](https://github.com/BHFock/git-cl/blob/29f16c54698048a6dbaf42d2e878654cc91a6ba6/git-cl#L2051)
 - [clutil_check_branch_exists](https://github.com/BHFock/git-cl/blob/29f16c54698048a6dbaf42d2e878654cc91a6ba6/git-cl#L2074)